 Everything from baths, crockery and clothes to garden furniture and building materials can be bought by you at a fraction of their original cost, meaning that people not only save money but also go some way to leading a more environmentally friendly lifestyle.
 They are known locally for their high quality compost and are a distribution point for National community Repaint scheme.

 They committed to principles of sustainability and educating to conserve resources.
 They run training sessions and skill sharing workshops on a range of topics from upcycled garden planters to electrical repair workshops and recycled Christmas decorations.
 These help promote the benefits of reusing, recycling and reducing in todays throwaway culture.

 They offer a delivery and collection service and cover a radius of approximately 12 miles from Chagford.
 They have also now expanded and have a boutique style shop selling vintage items and a café selling wholesome locally sourced food!

-For more information see their website or give them a call on 01647 432985
+For more information visit the Proper Job website or give them a call on 01647 432985.